 It's important to hire a licensed solar installer.
 This ensures that the work is done properly using current best installation practices.
 There are five specific levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 To earn licensure, an installer must take a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

-Look at review platforms such as Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to find out what previous customers have to say about local solar providers.
-Reviews can give you an idea of a company’s dependability and customer service.
-Be wary of companies with no reviews or with predominantly negative feedback.
+Look at review platforms such as Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to find out what previous customers say about local solar installers.
+Reviews can give you an idea of a company’s trustworthiness and customer service.
+Avoid companies with no reviews or with predominantly negative feedback.

 Call at least three solar companies for free, itemized quotes.
 The quotes should explain all costs and list the solar equipment included.
 Reviewing multiple quotes helps identify the option that aligns with your budget.